kammitama5/kammitama5.github.io/_posts/2023-12-27-Wednesday-December-27th.md

 from anything that worked against my progress towards my degree, but I was able to do this successfully in Fall, and I enjoyed my Fall semester very much!
 I was so happy!
 I'm excited for 2024 and to continue my journey!
+- I realized just how many people are supportive of me; I can't tell you how many people checked in with me in Fall, from various universities.
+So many people want me to succeed, and I'm super grateful, even though they aren't necessarily connected to my current institution (actually, none are).
+It's important to remember that there are mentors, sponsors, and good people out there who are rooting for you!
+It really warmed my heart!
 - Happy New Year to you!

 ## And that's it